Which is the best-priced personal trainer certification for you?

 Summary: The American Council on Exercise (ACE) is one of the most popular, recognized names on the list.
 It’s accepted in North America and parts of Europe

-Starting at $675
+Starting at $587.50

 Prices listed are non-promotional, full-price, non-member prices.

-They use the Integrated Fitness Model (ACE IFT) as the framework for learning these tools.
-ACE also has an excellent library of exercise videos, complete with descriptions.
+ACE uses the Integrated Fitness Model (ACE IFT) as the framework that ACE bases its recommendations for personal training practice around.
+Similar to other certifying bodies like the NSCA, ACE also has an excellent library of exercise videos, complete with descriptions.

 This is a great option for trainers who are newer and are looking for a good base of knowledge to build off of.

-The main downside of this certification is that ACE, like NSCA, doesn’t provide too many sales resources for trainers looking to learn about how to grow their personal training business.
+The main downside of this certification is that ACE, like the NSCA, doesn’t provide too many sales resources for trainers looking to learn about how to grow their personal training business.

 Here’s the ACE CPT exam info based on current prices.
-The American Council on Exercise CPT (certified personal trainer) exam only costs $499.
+The American Council on Exercise CPT (certified personal trainer) exam only costs $425.

-Currently, the study packages range from $675 to $975.
+Currently, the study packages range from $425 to $587.50.

-Basic ($675)
+Basic ($425)

-Plus ($745)
+Plus ($472.50)

-Advantage ($975)
+Advantage ($587.50)

 The ACE exam has about a 65% pass rate, making it kind of in the middle in terms of difficulty.
 The study materials in their packages are very thorough, and their online website portal is probably the easiest to operate of all the certification organizations, but the highest tier is definitely priced higher than most people will need for the information provided to pass their certification exam.
 You may want to add in an additional ACE study guide and an ACE practice exam if you want as much help as possible before you attempt the exam.
 It’s always good to be prepared.